Mayville State University is proud to have 22 ACUE/ACE credential faculty members and teaching staff.

-This 25-week course prepares faculty in evidence-based teaching practices proven through independently-validated research to improve student achievement and close equity gaps.
-Faculty who complete the course earn a nationally recognized Certificate in Effective College Instruction, the only college teaching credential endorsed by the American Council on Education (ACE).
-This course is delivered fully online through a cohort of your Mayville State colleagues and is professionally facilitated by Chris Gonnella and Jeni Peterson, Instructional Coaches for the Title III grant.
+This 25-week course prepared faculty in evidence-based teaching practices proven through independently-validated research to improve student achievement and close equity gaps.
+Faculty who completed the course earned a nationally recognized Certificate in Effective College Instruction, the only college teaching credential endorsed by the American Council on Education (ACE).
+This course was delivered fully online through a cohort of your Mayville State colleagues and was professionally facilitated by Chris Gonnella and Jeni Peterson, Instructional Coaches for the Title III grant.

-The course addresses all of the core competencies defined in ACUE’s Effective Practice Framework© and is organized into five major areas of practice:
+The course addressed all of the core competencies defined in ACUE’s Effective Practice Framework© and was organized into five major areas of practice:

 - Designing an Effective Course

 - Using Active Learning Strategies

 - Assessing to Inform Instruction and Promote Learning